who-owns-lausanne/who-owns-lausanne/README.md

 - __Jonathan Besomi__:
 - __Yann Bolliger__:
+    - wrote text/concept for project proposal
+    - scraped Homegate for rent offers
+    - linear regression on distance and surface
+    - idea for using nearest neighbours algorithm
+    - designed website
+    - wrote data-story
 - __Pietro Carta__:
     - sourced the cadastral dataset from the Lausanne office of cadastre
     - scraped the missing details of the cadastral dataset
     - explored the cadastral dataset with QGIS
     - scraped anibis for rent offers
     - matched rent offers to geographical positions and owners
     - linear regression on price depending on owner type